 For multi-family projects, QuickTie cables are custom manufactured to length.
 We ask customers to complete a form that verifies plate heights.
 This is a critical component of getting your design correct the first time.
-A generic form is available at .
+A generic form is available at our customer service page.

-For any multifamily projects, please contact Bob Frosio or send an email to firstname.lastname@example.org with a link or Dropbox with the architectural and structural plans, and a due date you need it by.
+For any multifamily projects, send an email to firstname.lastname@example.org with a link or Dropbox with the architectural and structural plans, and a due date you need it by.
 We will contact you to discuss how we can best serve your project – either with a complete Division 6 Framing package, or, more narrowly tailored options for shearwall and/or uplift holddown requirements.

 To provide you shop drawings, we need:

-We aim to provide complete shop drawings in 10 business days from receipt of PO and all necessary files.
+We aim to provide complete shop drawings within 10 business days from receipt of PO and all necessary files.

-You will have a designated Project Manager (PM), as well as a Project Administrator (PA).
-Our PM and PA are here to help you answer any questions you have questions on design, installation, shipping, material lists, etc. Our VP of Engineering is also here to help you with your more technical questions.
+After engaging us on a multifamily project, you will have a designated Project Manager (PM), as well as a Project Administrator (PA).
+Our PM and PA are here to help you answer any questions you have on design, installation, shipping, material lists, etc. Our VP of Engineering is also here to help you with your more technical questions.

 Field issues arise on nearly every job.
 We take pride in both proactively identifying these at the onset of your job, and reactively responding to keep your job moving on schedule.